-5. The summary and the report according to paragraph 3 shall become publicly accessible through the electronic system, at the latest when the device is registered according to Article 22b and before it is placed on the market.
+- 4. A summary of the performance study report shall be provided by the sponsor at least within understood by the intended user of the device. - 5.
+Submission of information and reports according to paragraphs 1 to 4 shall be accomplished through the electronic system referred to in Article 51.
+The summary and the reports according to paragraphs 3 and 4 shall become publicly accessible through the electronic system, at the latest when the device is CE-marked registered according to article 22b and before it is placed on the market.
 In cases of early termination or halt the summary and the report shall become publicly accessible immediately after submission.